A guide for developing tools to assess for sexual assault within the context of domestic violence1

 - Rapport should be built with the victim before screening questions are asked.

 - Questions should use specific language when referring to the crime.
-Words such as hurt, threatened, or forced should be clarified by the interviewer (i.e. did she/he hurt you vs. did she/he hit or push you).
+Words such as hurt, threatened, or forced should be clarified by the interviewer (i.e. did they hurt you vs. did they hit or push you).

-- Due to rape myths, some victims of intimate partner sexual violence may not consider the crime a “rape.”
-Screening questions should use words such as sexual activity, intimate experience, etc.
+- Due to rape myths, some victims of intimate partner sexual violence may not consider the crime a "rape."
+Screening questions should use words such as sexual activity, intimate experience, and so forth.

 - Questions should be open-ended and designed to facilitate disclosure.

 - Persons asking questions about sexual activities should first receive training in how to discuss sexual histories and experiences in a non-threatening, non-judgmental manner.

 - Before asking the questions, the interviewer should decide what they will do if the victim provides information that indicates a sexual assault.
 Before asking the victim such questions, the interviewer must know the answers to the following questions:

 - What kind of answers would lead you to believe that an intervention is warranted?

 - What kind of intervention are you prepared to make?